caoranach/DiscordConnect/README.md

 Hopefully total support for major other modules (like midi-qol!) won't be too huge.

-Lets split messages into multiple channels!
-Wouldn't that be neat?

 --------------------------------------------------

 Special thanks to Foundry-DiscordBridge by nearlyNonexistent, whose code helped me figure out a few things about how Foundry worked!